 Visas of dual intent

-The principal dual-intent categories are H-1B and L-1 (together with their dependent categories, H-4 and L-2).
-Dual intent for these categories is a long-established concept with decades of support in federal law and regulation.
+The principal dual-intent categories are H-1B and L-1 together with their dependent categories, H-4 and L-2.
+Dual intent for these categories is a long-established concept with support in federal law and regulation.
 A holder of one of these visas can pursue adjustment of status without the filing itself being treated as inconsistent with their nonimmigrant status, and can generally extend that status while the Form I-485 is pending.
+The June 2026 clarification reinforces that these status-compliant, employment-based applicants are comparatively well positioned.
+For intracompany transferees, see our L-1 visa guide.

 Visas which are not of dual intent